openwfm/wrf-sfire-docs/docs/updates.md

 ### 2022/08/18

 * NetCDF C and Fortran libraries rebuilt with the updated Intel compiler 2022.1.0. `module load intel` and `module load netcdf` will automatically select the latest versions.
+Please do `module purge` to start clean when loading  modules and assure a predictable environment.

 ### 2022/08/16